 “We are extremely pleased that the SACSCOC review went well,” said Dr. Edward Polloway, dean of graduate studies and vice president for community advancement.
 “The team did a thorough review of our LC in St Lucia program, and their finding of no recommendations confirms our commitment to quality in this off-site program.”
 Dr. Polloway oversees the St. Lucia program and has been the driving force in establishing the LC-St. Lucia partnership.

 The decision to establish the off-site campus was an outgrowth of more than 10 years of collaboration with the nation of St. Lucia that included a variety of educational initiatives.
-Lynchburg College has undertaken this significant extension because of positive feedback from the programs the College has offered on site in St. Lucia as well as the programs in which St. Lucia citizens have participated on LC’s main campus.
+University of Lynchburg has undertaken this significant extension because of positive feedback from the programs the College has offered on site in St. Lucia as well as the programs in which St. Lucia citizens have participated on LC’s main campus.

 “We are committed to providing high quality programs that will meet the individual needs of students and the broader needs of the nation of St. Lucia and the Eastern Caribbean,” Dr. Polloway said.
 He added that the new St. Lucia branch also provides a unique study abroad opportunity for LC students, particularly for clinical placements and service learning opportunities in the health sciences.